2KAbhishek/Mindtree-POL/Practice-Problems/set2/README.md

 +Employee(int, String, String, String)
 ```

-2. Write a program, which creates an instance of employee class and sets the values for all the
+- Write a program, which creates an instance of employee class and sets the values for all the
   attributes.
-     While setting value for empName, setEmpName() method should check for NullPointer and
+- While setting value for empName, setEmpName() method should check for NullPointer and
   display appropriate error message.
-     While setting value for empDesig, the designation must have any of the following values:
+- While setting value for empDesig, the designation must have any of the following values:
   developer, tester, Lead or manager.
 If none of these values is matching then setter method
   should display 'Invalid designation' error message.
-     While setting value for empDept, the department must have any of the following values:
+- While setting value for empDept, the department must have any of the following values:
   TTH, RCM, Digital, DevOps.
 If none of these values is matching then setter method should
   display 'Invalid Dept' error message.

-Exercise 28: Design and implement applications using basic OOP paradigms.
+28. Design and implement applications using basic OOP paradigms.
     Develop a program that assists bookstore employees.
-For each book, the program should track the

-book’s title, its price, its year of publication, and the author’s name. . . .
+For each book, the program should track the book’s title, its price, its year of publication, and the author’s name. . . .
 Develop an appropriate Java
     Class.
 Create instances of the class to represent these three books:

- Daniel Defoe, Robinson Crusoe, $15.50, 1719;
+- Daniel Defoe, Robinson Crusoe, \$15.50, 1719;
-      Joseph Conrad, Heart of Darkness, $12.80, 1902;
+- Joseph Conrad, Heart of Darkness, \$12.80, 1902;
- Pat Conroy, Beach Music, \$9.50, 1996.
+- Pat Conroy, Beach Music, \$9.50, 1996.

-Exercise 29: Design and implement applications using basic OOP paradigms.
+29. Design and implement applications using basic OOP paradigms.

 XYZ bank wants to maintain customer details.
 It will register the customer details whenever a person
 opens an account with the bank.
 Below is the customer class diagram: